MiguelAGuerrero/vislib/README.md

 ### Nice to haves
 1. Support a simple drawing interface to allow users to draw from mobile/tablet.
 2. A "marketplace" for photos, like the other sites.
-Maybe at most a directory
+At least a directory to other sites.
 3. Uploading sketches and playing them back to see improvement over time.